fborchers/units4school/README.md

 For some reason the conversion utility of OpenOffice does not work (version 4.1.6).
 The problem is that Apache's OpenOffice's `soffice` comes without the command-line option --convert-to.
 Use LibreOffice instead, or better still, tell me how to do it with OpenOffice.

-If -- for whatever reason -- the `soffice` routine fails you can use the csv-files from the corresponding branch.
+If---for whatever reason---the `soffice` routine fails you can use the csv-files provided in the corresponding branch.